 Q1.
 Which is better, cost or financial accounting?

 Both cost accounting and financial accounting are important for businesses.
-They are used for different purposes, and they complement each other.
+They serve different purposes, and they complement each other.
 You do not have to choose between the two since they go hand in hand in a sound accounting system.

 Q2.
 How are cost accounting and financial accounting similar?